 Before we dive into strategies for reducing mobile payment fraud, let’s look at what mobile fraud is, who is a likely target, and the main types of mobile fraud.

-Mobile fraud is when fraud occurs on mobile technology devices, platforms, and software.
-Mobile fraud can take many forms, but fraud detection, protection, and prevention can be achieved through rules and signals that help identify mobile fraud and stop it in its tracks.
+Mobile fraud is when fraud occurs on mobile technology, including devices, platforms, and software.
+Mobile fraud can take many shapes, but fraud detection, protection, and prevention can be achieved by using rules and signals that help identify mobile fraud and stop it in its tracks.

-With modern technology and the proliferation of mobile ecommerce, everyone is susceptible to mobile fraud to some degree.
-As a customer, you should do all you can to protect yourself.
-As a payment provider, you should provide customers a secure, safe method of payment.
+With modern technology and the proliferation of mobile purchases, everyone is susceptible to mobile fraud to some degree.
+Customers should do all they can to protect themselves, but as an online retailer, you should provide customers a secure, safe method of payment.

 To do that better, let’s look at the main types of mobile fraud and how it commonly occurs.

-Mobile fraud takes a number of different forms.
-To properly protect against fraud, it’s important to understand the types of fraud that occur on your platform and the metrics to track to improve conversions.
+Mobile fraud takes a number of different forms, and can be broken down into different types.
+It’s important to understand the types of fraud that are occurring on your platform as well as the metrics to track to improve conversions.
 The more you know, the better you can tailor your defense.

-Here are 9 of the main types of fraud, so you can isolate each and work towards addressing them for your users:
+Here are 9 of the main types of fraud:

-An account takeover is when a fraudster gains access to a customer’s legitimate account for malicious use.
-This can occur either through a data breach that reveals customer information, poor authentication solutions, or physical mobile device theft.
+When someone gains access to a customer’s legitimate account for malicious use.
+This can occur in a variety of ways, such as data breaches that reveal customer information, poor authentication solutions, and physical mobile device theft.
 In some cases, fraudsters create fake websites, emails, and apps to collect user information for other accounts.

-How to reduce impact: Account takeovers can be prevented by employing a strong, specific password for each user account.
-Two-factor and multi-factor authentication also add a layer of mobile fraud protection to help secure your account.
+How to reduce impact: Account takeovers can be prevented by requiring a strong, specific password for each user account.
+Two-factor or multi-factor authentication also adds a layer of mobile fraud protection and helps secure your account.

 When customers call in to access their account, they are asked personal questions to verify their identity (such as date of birth, driver’s license, and social security number).
-If a malicious person gains access to this information, they can provide it to customer support to gain access to your account.
+If a malicious person gains access to this information, they can provide it to customer support and gain access to a customer account.

 Fraudsters open a mobile phone subscription under the victim’s name.
-This allows them to transfer (or “port”) the victim’s phone number to a new phone, at which point they can receive messages, even intercepting alerts about password changes and access.
-From this point, the fraudsters control your account and subscriptions.
-In many cases, they then use the newly established phone account to purchase and subscribe to other services under your name.
+This allows them to transfer the victim’s phone number to a new phone, at which point they can receive messages, even intercepting alerts about password changes and access.
+From this point, the fraudsters control your customers’ accounts and subscriptions.
+In many cases, they then use the newly established phone account to purchase and subscribe to other services under your customers’ name.

 Due to the level of control these fraudsters can gain from this type of fraud, it can cause serious problems for the victim.

-Friendly fraud chargebacks are when a customer makes a purchase and then requests a reversal of the charge from their credit card company.
-While many of these claims are legitimate, these claims can be falsely made to get products or services for free.
-The chargeback system, while meant to help protect customers from fraudulent behavior, can unfortunately be exploited in ways that leave retailers liable for the loss.
+Chargeback fraud, also known as friendly fraud, is when a customer makes a purchase and then requests a chargeback from their credit card company.
+While many of these claims are legitimate, these claims can be falsely made to gain products for free.
+Meant to help protect customers from fraudulent merchants, this system can be exploited to gain free goods and services.

-How to reduce impact: Utilizing a payment processor that has an integrated chargeback management software will reduce the likelihood of friendly fraud chargebacks occurring, since it will stop these attempts before they happen.
+How to reduce impact: Provide trusted payment gateways for your customers.
+Utilizing a payment processor that has an integrated chargeback management software will reduce the likelihood of this occurring, as it will stop these attempts before they happen.

-Malicious actors will call individuals, offering them a discount on an existing service in exchange for a prepaid gift card.
-Once sent, the fraudster keeps your money and the prepaid gift card.
-With no way to trace the prepaid gift card, there is no way to find the perpetrator or to get your money back.
+Fraudsters will call consumers, offering them a discount on an existing service in exchange for a prepaid gift card.
+Once sent, the fraudster keeps the money and the prepaid gift card.
+With no way to trace the prepaid gift card, there is no way for the customer to find the perpetrator or get their money back.

 Premium SMS messages allow content providers to charge for content that is distributed to customers’ phones.
-In these cases, fraudsters sign up for premium SMS messaging content, with the charges going to the account of the person they defrauded.
+In these cases, fraudsters sign up for premium SMS messaging content, with the charges going to the person’s account they frauded.

 Providing a great ecommerce payment experience involves perfecting ecommerce mobile UI, providing a secure payment gateway, and creating peace of mind for the shopper.
 Reducing mobile payment fraud means focusing on customer safety and integrating fraud systems with your online store.

 Here are a number of ways to reduce mobile payment fraud on your ecommerce store.
-Integrate them into your strategies to eliminate fraud on your platform.
+Integrate them into your strategy and add them to your system to eliminate fraud on your platform.

-While customers can access mobile payments through their safe, private home network, their mobile network using cellular data, or a free network like the Wi-Fi in a coffee shop, it’s important to ensure that your network is secure.
+While customers can access mobile payments through a home network, their mobile network, and a free network, it’s important to ensure that your network is secure.
 Always ensure that you protect your Wi-Fi network with basic security to stop hacking at the source.

-There are a few basic practices to ensure your Wi-Fi network is secure to protect your team, employees, business, and customers.
+There are a few basic practices to ensure your Wi-Fi network is secure, helping protect your team, employees, business, and customers.
 Follow these 3 standard security practices to keep the network safe.

 Newer mobile devices have biometric identification, enabling users to unlock and secure their phone using their fingerprint, facial recognition, voice identification, and more.
 These systems add a further level of mobile payment security, as they are impossible to replicate or guess, unlike a password or PIN.

-A two-factor (or multi-factor) authentication process that uses an email or phone call to identify the customer.
-These added steps may sometimes slow the customer down, but is a small price to pay to ensure that your mobile presence is secure.
+A two-factor (or multi-factor) authentication process uses an email, SMS message, or phone call to identify the customer.
+These added steps may sometimes slow the customer down, but it is a small price to pay to ensure that their mobile presence is secure.

-This way, when customers attempt to make purchases through a browser that lacks adequate security features, the payment will be halted, reducing the risk of fraud.
-Redirect them to a new browser or a secured app instead.
-Customers looking to make a legitimate purchase should be willing to do this.
+When customers attempt to make purchases through a browser that lacks adequate security features, the payment will be halted, reducing the risk of fraud.
+Redirect them to a new browser or a secured app instead; customers looking to make a legitimate purchase should be willing to do this.

 The Payment Card Industry Data Security Standard (PCI DSS) lays out best practices for safeguarding credit card information and data when processing payments and storing billing information online.

-Follow PCI DSS guidelines to not only ensure you can challenge chargebacks with credit card providers, but also to protect your customers during the mobile checkout process.
+Follow PCI DSS guidelines to ensure you can challenge chargebacks with credit card providers and protect your customers during the mobile checkout process.
 One of the main aspects of this is requiring a CVV code for mobile transactions.
 Do not approve any credit card transactions without getting a CVV from the customer.

-Consider integrating AI and machine learning into your fraud protection system, allowing it to improve its accuracy at detecting and preventing fraud.
+Analytics should be a core element in your improvement process, drawing on insights from the data you’ve collected to make improvements.
+Even better still, consider integrating AI and machine learning into your fraud protection system, allowing it to learn, grow, and improve at detecting and preventing fraud.

 Use a combination of analytics, AI, and machine learning to identify and track trends and patterns.
 These will help you root out fraud, but also help you prevent and protect against it properly.
-This combination of review and reflection with real-time alerts can help you eliminate the vast majority of mobile fraud.
+This combination of review and reflection with real-time alerts can help you weed out fraud completely.

-Detecting and preventing mobile fraud involves predicting fraudulent behavior before it happens.
-Your best practices will help guide this process, helping you get better at managing fraud on your platform.
+Detecting, preventing, and protecting against mobile fraud involves predicting fraudulent behavior before it happens.
+Your analytics will help guide this process, helping you get better at managing fraud on your platform.